We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the evening are likely to offer the best value for money for your Hanoi trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Hanoi trip.
+A flight at midday will more often than not be of higher cost.

 Vietnam’s capital is the beautiful and ancient city of Hanoi.
 Its stately presence has been influential in Southeast Asia for some few thousand years and the appealing city that stands today still reflects much of this grandeur.
 Hanoi’s architecture is a fascinating mix.
 French-colonial style villas stand alongside temples dating back to the 11th century.
 Indeed, it is the abundance of spiritual buildings – the city has more than 600 temples – along with a calm way of life that often appeals to tourists visiting Hanoi.
 Much less brash than Ho Chi Minh City, Hanoi is centred around a lake and its Old Quarter, with narrow streets and large colonial buildings.
 However, the city is not just a museum.
 Though once it was the quiet outpost in Vietnam, today the pace of life is picking up.
 Businessmen proliferate and tourists are visiting in greater numbers to see the city’s attractions.